[1]:

 assert parse_dates_and("lunedì 4 e domenica 10") == ("yyyy-mm-04","yyyy-mm-10")

-A.5 Fake news generator¶
+A.5 Fake news generator

 Functional illiteracy is reading and writing skills that are inadequate “to manage daily living and employment tasks that require reading skills beyond a basic level”

-✪✪ Knowing that functional illiteracy is on the rise, a news website wants to fire obsolete human journalists and attract customers by feeding them with automatically generated fake news.
+✪✪ Knowing that functional illiteracy is on the rise, a news agency wants to fire obsolete human journalists and attract customers by feeding them with automatically generated fake news.
 You are asked to develop the algorithm for producing the texts: while ethically questionable, the company pays well, so you accept.

 Typically, a fake news starts with a real subject, a real fact (the antecedent), and follows it with some invented statement (the consequence).
 You are provided by the company three databases, one with subjects, one with antecedents and one of consequences.
 To each antecedent and consequence is associated a topic.